CodeWizard-1/memory-game-sea-safari/README.md

 ### Code

-- The code was created inspired by the projects of "Love running" and the "Love maths" and  [this](https://www.youtube.com/live/NGwZWdn1uh0?feature=shared) video.
+- The code was created inspired by the projects of "Love running" and the "Love maths",  [this video](https://www.youtube.com/live/NGwZWdn1uh0?feature=shared) and [this video](https://youtu.be/dqqxkrKhfS4?feature=shared), [this article](https://developer.mozilla.org/en-US/docs/Web/API/Window/localStorage) and [this article](https://developer.mozilla.org/en-US/docs/Web/HTML/Attributes/maxlength).
 - The idea of a button changing color upon clicking was taken from [here](https://dsgnmania.com/)
 - Some gradient colors were taken from [here](https://uigradients.com/)